homeport/havener/README.md

   ```

 #### logs command
-It loops over all pods and all namespaces and downloads log and configuration files from some well-known hardcoded locations to a local directory.
+It loops over all pods and all namespaces and downloads log and configuration files from some well-known hard-coded locations to a local directory.
 Use this to quickly scan through multiple files from multiple locations in case you have to debug an issue where it is not clear yet where to look.

 #### node-exec command
 The `node-exec` command executes a shell command on a node.